The UK’s leading resin flooring specialist

 Relatively new as a form of industrial flooring, vinyl flooring is now mass-produced worldwide.
 For those that are on a tight budget, it’s a good option since it’s particularly cost-effective.
 Vinyl flooring is also easy to maintain, slip-resistant, and comfortable underfoot.

-Selecting the appropriate industrial flooring is dependent on various factors, including the practicality, the cost, and the overall appearance.
+Selecting the appropriate industrial flooring is dependent on various factors, including practicality, cost, and overall appearance.
 If you get in touch with one of our team at Impact Flooring we’ll help you in making the right choice that suits your property best.